Short-tailed Albatross by Graham Ekins.

 Sperm Whale, Bottlenose, Risso’s, (Eastern) Spinner, (Pantropical) Spotted and Striped Dolphins, and Rennell Flying Fox.
 Also a chance of Blue, Humpback, Killer, Bryde’s (Omaru’s), False Killer, Pygmy Killer, Dwarf Sperm, Pygmy Sperm, Ginko-toothed, Blainville’s Beaked, Cuvier’s Beaked, Gray’s Beaked, Hubb’s Beaked, Longman’s Beaked, Long-finned Pilot and Short-finned Pilot Whales, and Fraser’s and Rough-toothed Dolphins.

 Seabirds including Little Penguin, Wandering (Snowy), Short-tailed, Laysan, Black-footed, Gibson’s (Wandering), White-capped, Campbell and Black-browed Albatrosses, Red-tailed and White-tailed Tropicbirds, Great and Lesser Frigatebirds, Beck’s, (Parkinson’s) Black, Bonin, Cook’s, Gould’s, Kermadec and Tahiti Petrels, Atoll (Audubon’s), Bannerman’s (Audubon’s), Heinroth’s and Tropical (Audubon’s) Shearwaters, New Zealand and White-faced Storm Petrels, Common Diving Petrel, Grey-backed and White Terns, Grey Ternlet and Japanese Murrelet, as well as Black-winged, Bulwer’s, Collared, Great-winged (Grey-faced), Providence, White-chinned and White-necked Petrels, Fairy Prion, Buller’s, Flesh-footed, Fluttering, Little, Short-tailed, Sooty, Streaked and Wedge-tailed Shearwaters, Leach’s, Matsudaira’s, Tristram’s and Wilson’s Storm Petrels, Australasian Gannet, Brown, Masked and Red-footed Boobies, Japanese Cormorant, South Polar, Pomarine, Arctic and Long-tailed Skuas, Black-billed, Black-tailed, Kelp, Red-billed, Silver and Slaty-backed Gulls, Black-naped, Bridled, Great Crested, Lesser Crested, Sooty and White-fronted Terns, and Black and Brown Noddies.
-Also a chance of Wandering (Snowy), Antipodean (Wandering), Northern Royal and Northern Buller’s Albatrosses, Northern and Southern Giant Petrels, Fiji-type, Mottled, Pycroft’s, Vanuatu and Westland Black Petrels, Christmas Shearwater, Band-rumped, Polynesian, White-bellied and a possible new species (‘New Caledonian’) of Storm Petrel, Red-necked Phalarope, Aleutian and Fairy Terns, Ancient Murrelet and Rhinoceros Auklet.
+Also a chance of Wandering (Snowy), Antipodean (Wandering), Northern Royal and Northern Buller’s Albatrosses, Northern and Southern Giant Petrels, Herald (off North Island, New Zealand), Fiji-type, Magnificent (Collared), Mottled, Providence (north of Norfolk Island), Pycroft’s (Hauraki Gulf), Vanuatu and Westland Black Petrels, Christmas Island Shearwater, Band-rumped, Polynesian, White-bellied and a possible new species (‘New Caledonian’) of Storm Petrel, Red-necked Phalarope, Aleutian and Fairy Terns, Ancient Murrelet and Rhinoceros Auklet.